-To help fulfill this responsibility, the research program reaches, in coordination with the Joint Transportation Research Program (JTRP), into Indiana's universities and associations, and Indiana industry and national affiliations for expertise and technical assistance in solving INDOT's transportation challenges.
+To assist in fulfilling this responsibility, the INDOT Research Program reaches, in coordination with the Joint Transportation Research Program (JTRP), into Indiana's universities and associations, and Indiana industry and national affiliations for expertise and technical assistance in solving Indiana's transportation challenges.

 Research, Development & Technology Transfer (RD&T)

 INDOT Research and Development conducts research and oversees the JTRP initiative.
 Research projects are aligned with strategic goals of safety, cost savings, mobility/reduced congestion, quality, and time savings and departmental Key Performance Indicators (KPIs).
 The research program utilizes direct contact with INDOT peer groups, focus groups, web links and the JTRP Executive Committee to identify and prioritize research needs.
 The Research Program promotes implementation of cost-effective research findings and reports on the return on the research investment in an annual IMPACT report.
 The program tracks performance and customer service metrics to evaluate program effectiveness and modify its business models.
 Periodic Peer Reviews of the program are also conducted.
 Marketing and communicating research results for statewide implementation is also a priority.
 Funding for the INDOT R&D program is from State Planning & Research (SPR) funding, which is a federal match program.